PrefectHQ/prefect/docs/guides/push-work-pools.md

     Once the Service account is created, navigate to its *Keys* page to add an API key.
 Create a JSON type key, download it, and store it somewhere safe for use in the next section.

 === "AWS ECS"

     To push work to ECS, AWS credentials are required.

     Create a user and attach the *AmazonECS_FullAccess* permissions.

     From that user's page create credentials and store them somewhere safe for use in the next section.

+=== "Azure Container Instance"

+    To push work to Azure, an Azure subscription, resource worker and tenant secret are required.

+    ##### Create Subscription and Resource Worker

+    1. In the Azure portal, create a subscription.
+    2. Create a resource group within your subscription.

+    ### Create App Registration

+    1. In the Azure portal, create an app registration.
+    2. In the app registration, create a client secret.
+Copy the value and store it somewhere safe.

+    ### Add App Registration to Subscription

+    1. Navigate to the resource group you created earlier.
+    2. Click on "Access control (IAM)" and then "Role assignments".
+    3. Search for the app registration and select it.
+Give it a role that has sufficient privileges to create, run, and delete ACI container groups.

 ## Work Pool Configuration